gportelli/UEPhysicsExample/README.md

 # Unreal Engine 4 Physics Example
-An Unreal Engine sample project showing how to use substepping.
+An Unreal Engine sample project showing how to use substepping.<br>
+This example is part of this article: http://www.aclockworkberry.com/unreal-engine-substepping/

 This project contains a simple actor with a cube static mesh component.
 The cube component listens for substep ticks and simulates a damped spring force model at each substep.